Care & Treatment

 If pain causes lack of sleep or prevents daily activities, surgery may be needed.
 Exercising before surgery will strengthen muscles and result in a quicker rehabilitation and recovery.

 Even people age 80 and over can get good results from replacements.
 Their health has to be good enough to have the surgery and do the necessary physical or occupational therapy afterward.

 Some knee disabilities like locking, swelling, weakness, and pain result from damaged cartilage in the joint.

 In an arthroscopic procedure, only a couple of tiny incisions are needed to clean up the problem.
 Almost no damage happens in nearby tissues.

 Rotator Cuff or Frozen Shoulder Repair

-Other joint problems need to be evaluated periodically as well, especially since ignoring pain or other symptoms may cause irreparable damage that could have been avoided.
+People with joint problems need regular evaluation.
+Ignoring pain or other symptoms may cause lasting damage that a person could have avoided.